wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 Despite the fact that graph compression has been attempted from multiple directions, the paper points out that it is still an interesting topic that is worth studying for two reasons.
-First, as more and more computation tasks nowadays have been moved to the cloud, it becomes crucial to reduce the memory footprint of these tasks, as cloud platforms often charge customers by the amount of memory reserved on the computing node.
+First, as more and more computation tasks nowadays have been moved to the cloud, it becomes crucial to reduce the memory footprint of these tasks, as cloud platforms often charge customers by the amount of memory consumed on the computing node.
+Second, previous proposals often only consider sequential graph algorithms, missing the opportunity of parallelization.
+Ligra++, on the contrary, is designed for parallel computation on the compressed graph.
+The paper also noted that, since graph computation is memory bound, compression helps reducing the memory bandwidth required to fetch the same amount of information from the memory to the cache hierarchy.
+As a result, more parallelism can be extracted.